PintoDrop/textedit/README.md

 ## Installation

-You will need to start by installing the npm packages for the webpack configurations.
+You will need to start by installing the npm packages for the webpack configurations after cloning the repo.

 ## License